kevintham/regression_project/reg_proj.md

 mtcars$cyl <- ordered(mtcars$cyl)
 mtcars$gear <- ordered(mtcars$gear)
 ```

-We can make a direct comparison between the transmission type and MPG with a boxplot:

 From the boxplot in Figure \ref{fig:box} we can conclude that from the dataset, cars with a manual transmission have a larger median MPG than cars with an automatic transmission.
 The MPG for cars with a manual transmission also appear to have a larger spread between the first and third quartiles.